 cmk-agent and not the title Checkmk agent / API integrations visible in the GUI).

-The internal IDs can be found under Setup > Hosts > Tags, the IDs of the builtin tags in the article on host tags.
+The internal IDs can be found under Setup > Hosts > Tags, and the IDs of the builtin tags in the article on host tags.

 7. Creating parents